 I don't think I really have to mention it here, but soft drinks, sports drinks, or any artificial fruit drink are very high in sugar and should strictly be avoided.
 A not so obvious option to avoid is diet soft drinks or other diet drinks.
 Although they do not contain sugar and do not increase blood sugar levels much at all, they do not contribute to your health in any way.
 In fact, some studies have shown some serious negative affects they can have on the body.
 Diabetics are often encouraged to consume artificial sweeteners, resulting in a high intake.
 My advice: if you still have a craving for sugary drinks, purchase the all natural sweetener, stevia, which can be found in health food stores and now sold in packets.
 Stevia does not contribute to raised blood sugar levels.

 The drinks I would recommend for optimal blood sugar control are:

-Unsweetened almond or coconut milk: With only 2 grams of carbohydrates per cup of unsweetened almond milk or 1 gram per cup of unsweetened coconut milk.
-These are good options for diabetics, and the fat content will also slow down any rise in blood sugars.
-I add these to smoothies, cereal, or drink them on their own.
+- Unsweetened almond or coconut milk: With only 2 grams of carbohydrates per cup of unsweetened almond milk or 1 gram per cup of unsweetened coconut milk, these are good options for diabetics.
+The fat content will also slow down any rise in blood sugars.
+I add these milk alternatives to smoothies, cereal, or drink them on their own.